 Bishop State Community College considers out-of-class activities a vital part of the educational process.
-Students are encouraged to participate in programs which provide leadership training, services to the college and the community, self-directed activity, experiences of sharing interests, and opportunities to interact with persons from diverse backgrounds.
+Students are encouraged to participate in programs which provide leadership training, services to the College and the community, self-directed activity, experiences of sharing interests, and opportunities to interact with persons from diverse backgrounds.
 The College encourages student participation in a variety of extracurricular activities, according to the students' interest.
+Interested students may contact the appropriate club or organization for additional information.